nora-codes/CS50-PSET10/README.md

 *The output of the password for facebook would be 'facebook#' or the password for* *instagram would be 'instagram#' and so on...*

-- The default website is 'www. example .com' and the corresponding base word for this website is 'example.
+- The default website is 'ww<span>w.</span>example.com' and the corresponding base word for this website is 'example.
 The user's encryption is first applied to this default and can be changed later.